 Sources: sheldonbrown.com, sciencedirect.com, cyclingweekly.com, theproscloset.com, rodbikes.com, YouTube (PeakTorque)

-You learn more about individual materials below.
+You can learn more about individual materials below.

-The first, widely available aluminum bicycles started to appear in the 70s of the 20th century.
+The first widely available aluminum bicycles started to appear in the 70s of the 20th century.
 (Source) Aluminum is lighter than steel, so manufacturers could manufacture more lightweight bikes that don’t lack stiffness.